ManMetGames/ProgrammingEssentials/docs/Lessons/methods.md

 <br>

 We could just add some code to our DrawSnake method, but we’ll want to make the movement more complicated in the future, as ultimately, moving the snake isn’t drawing the snake (methods should do one thing really well!).
-Just before the draw snake comment, add the line of code below:<br>
+Just before the draw snake method call in the draw method, add the line of code below:<br>

 {% highlight java %}
 snakeX = snakeX + 1;